flueke/mvme/doc/sphinx/source/intro.rst

 * Initialize the VME controller using information from the VME configuration
 * Setup modules using the module VME scripts
-* Switch the controller into DAQ mode
+* Switch the controller into autonomous DAQ mode
 * Repeat until DAQ is stopped:

   * Read a data buffer from the VME controller